glatiuden/The-Note-App/README.md

 DELETE | /api/note/:note_id | Soft delete a note
 DELETE | /api/note/hard-delete/:note_id | Hard delete a note

-- The result returned by API must be a `data`.
+- The results returned by the API must be a `data`.
-For `GET`, there are two variants: one will get a specific record by `ID` while the other will get all the records from the database.
+- For `GET`, there are two variants: one will get a specific record by `ID` while the other will get all the records from the database.
 - For `DELETE`, there are two variants: one will perform a soft delete while the another will perform a hard delete.

-Please create a `.env` file with the following credentials
+Please create a `.env` file in the backend directory with the following credentials
 ```
 MONGO_USERNAME="admin"
 MONGO_PASSWORD="3YHYkUdqNUMykugo"